 Books: Thanks to First Book McLean County, every child in the Healthy Start program receives one new book a month.

 Baby items: Healthy Start can assist participating families with some baby items on occasion.
-This includes diapers, wipes, home safety items, blankets, clothes, pacifiers, etc. Availability of these items varies throughout the year.
+This includes diapers, wipes, home safety items, blankets, clothes, pacifiers, etc. The availability of these items varies throughout the year.

 The Baby Fold’s Healthy Start program is accredited by Healthy Families America.